ReactiveX/RxSwift/README.md

 git "git@github.com:kzaher/RxSwift.git" "latest-carthage/rxcocoa"
 ```

-Unfortunatelly, you can update only one target at a time beecause Carthage doesn't know how to resolve them properly.
+Unfortunately, you can update only one target at a time because Carthage doesn't know how to resolve them properly.
 You'll probably need to do something like:

 ```
 git "git@github.com:kzaher/RxSwift.git" "latest-carthage/rxswift"